 Growing our research efforts

 Department of Critical Care faculty members are active researchers making significant contributions to the latest in evidence-based critical care.
-Dr. Robert Green, Dr. Kristina Krmpotic, and Dr. Osama Loubani, lead the majority of the research initatives within our department, serving as principal investigators for many studies, however, many of our faculty have research projects currently underway.
+Dr. Edmund Tan, Dr. Kristina Krmpotic, Dr. Robert Green, Dr. Osama Loubani, and Dr. Jennifer Foster lead the majority of the research initatives within our department, serving as principal investigators for many studies, however, many of our faculty have research projects currently underway.

 Areas of study include: